AbdullahAlarfaj101/Cipher_Sync_Chat/README.md

 Create a .env file in the root directory and add your Supabase credentials:

 Code snippet
    SUPABASE_URL=your_supabase_project_url
    SUPABASE_KEY=your_supabase_anon_key
 Database Initialization:
 The local SQLite database (chat_history.db) will automatically initialize on the first run.
 Make sure your Supabase remote tables match the required schema.
+(Note: You can include an SQL script in your repository for easy Supabase setup).

 Run the application: